-d Click Search.

-Once the search is validated, update the properties you defined in step c in System > Settings > User Management Configuration > External User Repository.
+- d.
+Click Search. - e.
+Once the search is validated, update the properties you defined above in System > Settings > User Management Configuration> External User Repository.

-5 Map group objects in Configuration Manager to group objects in LDAP
+6. Map group objects in Configuration Manager to group objects in LDAP

-In this step, you define the LDAP vendor or custom implementationspecific objects representing static groups.
+In this step, you define the LDAP vendor or custom implementation-specific objects representing static groups.